22 April 2025

 Understand Total Superannuation Balance (TSB)

 A client’s TSB determines eligibility for the superannuation measures outlined in the table below.
-TSB is generally measured each 30 June to determine eligibility for the relevant superannuation measure in the following financial year.
+TSB is generally measured each 30 June to determine eligibility for the relevant superannuation measure in the following financial year (ie 30 June 2024 for the 2024-25 year).

 Determines eligibility for…